-The Marvel and Disney superhero sequel officially kicks off the summer season at the box office, and is the first in a tentpole parade of sequels and franchise reboots.
+The Marvel and Disney superhero sequel kicks off the summer season at the box office and is the first in a tentpole parade of sequels and franchise reboots.

-Guardians Vol. 2 is expected to do laps around the first Guardians of the Galaxy in terms of their respective opening numbers.
-No one was quite sure how the first film would perform, considering it featured a rag-tag group of lessor-known superheroes, but Guardians of the Galaxy impressed by opening to $94.3 million domestically in early August 2014 on its way to grossing $773 million globally.
+Guardians Vol. 2 is expected to do laps around the first Guardians of the Galaxy in terms of respective opening numbers.
+No one was quite sure how the original film would perform, considering it featured a ragtag group of lessor-known superheroes.
+But Guardians of the Galaxy impressed by opening to $94.3 million domestically in early August 2014, on its way to grossing $773 million globally.

-Disney and Marvel quickly moved forward with the sequel, which reteams Gunn with his cast including Chris Pratt, Zoe Saldana, Dave Bautista and Bradley Cooper.
-Newcomers include Elizabeth Debicki, Kurt Russell and Sylvester Stallone.
+Disney and Marvel quickly moved forward on the sequel, which reteams Gunn with Chris Pratt, Zoe Saldana, Dave Bautista and Bradley Cooper.
+Newcomers to the cast include Elizabeth Debicki, Kurt Russell and Sylvester Stallone.

-The film takes place three months after the events of the original, and sees Star-Lord (Pratt) meet his father Ego (Russell) for the first time.
-Along the way, the Guardians run afoul of the golden alien Ayesha (Elizabeth Debicki), who is far from forgiving for their transgressions.
+The follow-up takes place three months after the events of the original and sees Star-Lord (Pratt) meet his father, Ego (Russell), for the first time.
+Along the way, the Guardians run afoul of golden alien Ayesha (Debicki), who is far from forgiving of their transgressions.

 Overseas, Guardians Vol. 2 opened last weekend in its first raft of territories representing 58 percent of the marketplace.
 The film has earned nearly $150 million to date offshore.
-It debuts in a number of other major territories this weekend, including Russia (May 4) and China (May 5).
-So far, it is pacing well ahead of Guardian of the Galaxy in many countries.
+It debuts in a number of other major territories this weekend, including Russia (Thursday) and China (Friday).
+So far, it is pacing well ahead of Guardians of the Galaxy in many countries.

-There's no other new nationwide offering this weekend.
-Debuting at the specialty box office are The Weinstein Co.'s transgender drama 3 Generations, with Elle Fanning, Naomi Watts and Susan Sarandon headlining, and A24's middle-age marital tale The Lovers, starring Debra Winger and Tracy Letts.
+There is no other new nationwide offering this weekend.
+Debuting at the specialty box office are The Weinstein Co. transgender drama 3 Generations, with Elle Fanning, Naomi Watts and Susan Sarandon headlining, and A24's middle-age marital tale The Lovers, starring Debra Winger and Tracy Letts.

 Marvel and Disney have come to own the first weekend of summer.
-In May 2017, their Captain America: Civil War kicked off with $179.1 million over the May 6-8 weekend.
+Their Captain America: Civil War kicked off with $179.1 million over the May 6-8 weekend last year.